budachst/ld382/ReadMe.md

 - hue in 0 to 360 degrees
 - sat saturation, range from 0 to 100
 - int intensity (of the colors), range from 0 to 100

+#### (r) perform single RGBW set
+To set a single RGBW value on the LD device use this command block:
+"[r|R],red, green, blue, white" where
+- r|R indicates the operation
+- red in range from 0 to 255
+- green in range from 0 to 255
+- blue in range from 0 to 255
+- white in range from 0 to 255

+This command enables the maximum amount of brightness, one get get from the device, as it enables to set all LEDs at once to full brightness.
+However, the resulting 'white' might not look the way, one would expect.

+#### (t) perform a transition
+There are two ways to define how a transistion in the HSI space should be performed.
+One variant used two HSI value sets plus a duration value while the other only uses one HSI value set plus a duration value.
+So there two possible invokations for the command block:
+"[t|T],hue, sat, int, hue',sat',int', duration" where
+- t|T indicates the operation
+- hue at start of transition in range from 0 to 359 degrees
+- sat at start of transition in range from 0 to 100
+- int at start of transition in range from 0 to 100
+- hue' at end of transition in range from 0 to 359 degrees
+- sat' at end of transition in range from 0 to 100
+- int' at end of transition in range from 0 to 100
+- duration transition time in seconds

+The short variant utilizes the last saved values inside the server process and thus only indicates the target values and the duration of the transition:
+"[t|T],hue, sat, int, duration" where
+- t|T indicates the operation
+- hue at end of transition in range from 0 to 359 degrees
+- sat at end of transition in range from 0 to 100
+- int at end of transition in range from 0 to 100
+- duration transition time in seconds